mstocco/mariostoc.co/content/traininglog/20230101-challenge2023-25weeksout.md

 I feel like I was **TRAINING**

-Huge week with the time off work.
+Huge week in the grand scheme of things; nice to get it all in with the week off work and some dry weather moments.
 Two fun MTB rides around _Mount Stewart_, some focused efforts in the pool and easy running made up the bulk of the week.

-The weather mostly cooperated except for [Saturday](javascript:flick('sat');).
+Hit all the workouts as written except for [Saturday](javascript:flick('sat');) where a lack of lifeguards cut my pool time short.

-New bike frame arrived but they sent me a size M. 😡
+FedEx dropped off a new bike frame but what was in the box was a size M. 😡

 ![A really nice sunrise to start the new year here in Victoria, Canada.](/assets/jpg/IMG_4517-977x550.jpeg?v2 VISTA 18 RESTAURANT)